-If you filed a form for an affiliate in 2015 that is exempt in 2016 and for which you received a pre-printed form or is listed in the eFile system as required, then complete Part II of the "Claim for Not Filing" and on page 3 provide the required information.
-If all of your affiliates are exempt in 2016, complete Part I of a "Claim for Not Filing."
+If you filed a form for an affiliate in 2022 that is exempt in 2023 and for which BEA identified as required to file or is listed in the eFile system as required, then complete Part II of the "Claim for Not Filing" and on page 3 provide the required information.
+If all of your affiliates are exempt in 2023, complete Part I of a "Claim for Not Filing."

-A foreign affiliate can also be exempt if ALL of the following apply: 1) the foreign affiliate is a private fund, AND 2) the private fund foreign affiliate does not own, directly or indirectly through another business enterprise, an "operating company" - i.e., a business enterprise that is not a private fund or a holding company- in which the consolidated U.S. reporter owns at least 10 percent of the voting interest, AND 3) If the U.S. reporter owns the private fund indirectly (through one or more other business enterprises), there are no "operating companies" between the consolidated U.S. reporter and the indirectly-owned foreign private fund.
+A foreign affiliate can also be exempt if ALL of the following apply: 1) the foreign affiliate is a private fund, AND 2) the private fund foreign affiliate does not own, directly or indirectly through another business enterprise, an "operating company"-i.e., a business enterprise that is not a private fund or a holding company-in which the consolidated U.S. Reporter owns at least 10 percent of the voting interest, AND 3) If the U.S. Reporter owns the private fund indirectly (through one or more other business enterprises), there are no "operating companies" between the consolidated U.S. Reporter and the indirectlyowned foreign private fund.
 For more information regarding private funds visit www.bea.gov/privatefunds.